writethedocs/www/docs/team.rst

 ====

 Write the Docs is a community effort that is enabled by a wonderful team of folks.
-We are always looking for more people to help organize events, meetups, or just take a leadership role in the community.
+We are always looking for more people to help organize conferences, meetups, or just take a leadership role in the community.
 This page documents the status of different members of the community,